m-reza-rahman/jakartaee-docker/uber-jar/README.md

 * Open Eclipse.
 * Get the uber jar version of the javaee-cafe application into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Then browse to where you have this repository code in your file system and select uber-jar/javaee-cafe.
 Accept the rest of the defaults and finish.
-* Once the application loads, you need to do a full Maven build by going to: right click the application -> Run As -> Maven build...
+* Once the application loads, you need to do a full Maven build by going to: right click the application -> Run As -> [Maven build...].
 * In the Goals field of the build dialog, enter:

 	```